somasekhar-kothapalli/somasekhar-kothapalli/README.md

 # Somasekhar Kothapalli
 # 💫 About Me:
-Experienced Junior Frontend Engineer with 4+ years in Angular, RXJS, and NGRX, specializing in developing high-performance web applications.
+Experienced Frontend Engineer with 4+ years in Angular, RXJS, and NGRX, specializing in developing high-performance web applications.
 Proficient in JavaScript, TypeScript, frontend, and backend development, with expertise in debugging, testing, and performance optimization.
 Skilled in Agile frameworks, Git-based version control, and modern software engineering.
 Strong background in Hybrid Mobile and Backend development using Ionic, Cordova/Capacitor for Android & iOS, Python Django REST Framework, and PostgreSQL.
 Adept at analytical problem-solving and seamless technology integration.

 ## 🌐 Socials: